Crafters of all ages will enjoy learning how to make gorgeous Rainbow Heart Suncatchers with tissue paper and glue, perfect for Valentine’s Day!

 To Make this Craft You Will Need

 - free printable heart template

 - tissue paper (cut into 1″ x 1″ squares)

 - Mod Podge

-After gathering supplies, invite your child to cut small squares of tissue paper.
-While they are working on that task, use scissors to cut a clear sheet protector along the seams to create 2 sheets of plastic.
+1. After gathering supplies, invite your child to cut small squares of tissue paper.
+While your child is working on that, print the heart template on white cardstock.

 Tip: Mod Podge can get sticky!
 Keep wet wipes or damp paper towels nearby for your child to use.